hackclub/hackclub/workshops/bitex/README.md

 ![yay](https://media.giphy.com/media/xUPGcMzwkOY01nj6hi/giphy.gif)

-If you do have a developer account, feel free to upload it on the chrome web store!
+If you have a developer account, feel free to publish it on the chrome web store!
+Here's [how](https://developer.chrome.com/docs/webstore/publish/).

 Here are some helpful links: